Lesson Plans

 “Thinking first helps us make better choices.”

-2. Read & Analyze the Definition (5 minutes)
+3. Read & Analyze the Definition (5 minutes)

-Read both versions of the dictionary definition.
+Read the grown-up dictionary definition.

 Ask: